guyyagil/rustyShare/README.md

 * 🔄 **Real-time media directory monitoring**
 * 🚀 **Runs as a system service** (Linux)
 * 🔒 **Access your files securely on your local network**
+* 🗄️ **Use as external local storage** for your LAN devices—store, access, and manage files from any device on your network just like a shared drive

 ---